Behind the Build

 • Bracing breaks up standing-wave paths even further.

 • The speaker cone acts as a partially absorbing surface, reducing axial pressure peaks considerably.
-Together, these effects make the measured modal field smoother still — confirming that the Quasar’s design philosophy delivers exactly what it set out to achieve:

-A Note on preference
+A note on preference

 Acoustic neutrality does not automatically mean one cabinet will sound better to everyone.
 Personal preference and musical context remain the most important factors when choosing a cabinet.
-The analysis simply provides a scientific reference, showing where modal concentrations occur and explaining why smaller enclosures can sometimes sound boxy.

 Disclaimer

-All data presented are approximate and based on independent acoustic simulations using wave-based geometric acoustics.
+All data presented are approximate and based on independent acoustic simulations using wave-based geometrical acoustics.
 Dimensions for reference cabinets were derived from publicly available specifications.
 Rawrawk is not affiliated with any of the brands mentioned, and all trademarks remain the property of their respective owners.
 This analysis is provided purely for educational and design-transparency purposes.